 Ali and Pete actually met while she was giving him his first tattoo.
 Pete used to be the main brewer at Carton Brewing Company!
 He commented that, “I wanted to try something different.
 We have been fortunate enough to be tattooed by several amazing artists and we wanted to bring this home.”

-Ali: Pete takes care of everything to manage this business.
+Ali: Pete takes care of everything to manage the business side of Lost and Found Tattoo.
 I needed to focus on just the clients and the artwork and now I can hyper-focus thanks to Pete!
 It’s pretty magical!
 We can truly create a personalized experience!

 Pete: We are surprised at how much this business is evolving!

 Evolving indeed!
 Not only did Ali commit herself to helping her clients create amazing designs together – but she realized the need to become certified in areola restoration, scar camouflage, and 3D Nipple Tattooing.

 Ali: Not to say that the surgeons and nurses weren’t doing a good job – but I realized that I could bring so much more to these women with my art background and eleven years of tattoo experience.
 I am certified from the Beau Institute of Permanent Cosmetics and a member of the American Academy of Micropigmentation.
 I have completely set aside part of my practice for breast cancer patients and feel that we can create something beautiful together – my tattoo experience is really the backbone of the craft.